 The Return to New York

-On Sunday morning, those passengers that have stayed in the hotel are asked to return to the Pittsburgh station no later than 7:00 AM, where they will be met by a Broadway Limited staff member and ushered to the historic train cars on the rear of train #42, the eastbound Pennsylvanian, which will depart at 7:30 AM for its journey back across Pennsylvania.
+On Sunday morning, those passengers that have stayed in the hotel will be returned to the Pittsburgh station at 7:00 AM, where they will be met by a Broadway Limited staff member and ushered to the historic train cars on the rear of train #42, the eastbound Pennsylvanian, which will depart at 7:30 AM for its journey back across Pennsylvania.
 As the train reaches Latrobe on the western edge of the Alleghenies, you will select your preferred breakfast options from an original Broadway Limited menu.
 You’ll enjoy your meal while the steel-making city of Johnstown basks in the morning light outside the train.

 As the train glides through Cresson and towards the historic Gallitzin Tunnels, a lottery of the passengers will again be drawn to determine the occupants of the Frank Thomson’s observation lounge for the trip around Horseshoe Curve.
 Breathtaking views of the Alleghenies will give way to the Pennsylvania Railroad’s home city of Altoona, where the stalwart Juniata Shops continue to serve the railroad industry as they have for over a century.
 The Broadway Limited’s original menus will be brought out again for lunch service as the train reaches the historic 1849 Lewistown Junction station, the oldest surviving Pennsylvania Railroad structure.